ravi-upadhyay-pi/blog/public/blog_content/db_transactions.md

 that running a transaction should not leave the database in in consistent state.
 This property is very vague and actually doesn't tell us much.
-Durable means that a transactions writes should be saved so that if database crashes later, the writes should be effective when the data is read after the databas comes up again.
+Durable means that a transactions writes should be saved so that if database crashes later, the writes should be effective when the data is read after the database comes up again.

 Atomic property, by name may indicate, that a transaction should not appear